"The greatness of a nation and its moral progress can be judged by the way its animals are treated"

 Care for animals is a primary concern for our farmers.
 Since the use of antibiotics and other quick fixes is strictly prohibited, organic animal farming has to involve healthy, happy animals.
-Our two staff veterinarians provide holistic health care expertise and assistance to our farmers.
+Our three staff veterinarians provide holistic health care expertise and assistance to our farmers.

 Organic Valley animals are raised on some of the smallest farms in America!
 Our average herd size is 77 cows.
 Appropriate scale is important to our philosophy of animal welfare.

 Organic Valley farmers often say that one of the reasons they farm is they love animals.
 From cows and chickens to horses and barn cats, all are considered part of the harmony of sustainable organic farming.